8bitbuddhist/aws-modernization-workshop-base/content/32_Setup_Tools/13_install_helm.md

 +++
-title = "1.4 Install Helm"
+title = "4.3 Install helm"
 chapter = false
-weight = 25
+weight = 13

 +++

-# Install Helm

-[Helm](https://helm.sh/) describes itself as a "package manager for Kubernetes" and can be used to deploy resources to Kubernetes.
+[Helm](https://helm.sh/) describes itself as a 'package manager for kubernetes' and can be used to deploy resources to Kubernetes.

 You package your application as a **chart** which can contain templated files (usually Kubernetes resources) and default configuration **values** too use when rendering the template.
 Charts are reusable and values can be overriden for specific environments.

 {{% notice tip %}}
-We are using Helm v3 in this workshop.
+We are using Helm v3 in the workshops.
+So there is no `tiller`.
+If you are using your own environment and not the workshops **Cloud9** environment and you have Helm v2 the commands should work ok.
 {{% /notice %}}

 At the terminal command prompt, enter the following command to download Helm: